IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 or the negative of a Linux errno value for the error being reported if an error occurred for that descriptor.

-The offset field is the offset, in bytes, of the data for the descriptor from the beginning of the data portion of the payload.
+The offset field is the offset, in octets, of the data for the descriptor from the beginning of the data portion of the payload.

-The length field is the length, in bytes, of the data for the descriptor.
+The length field is the length, in octets, of the data for the descriptor.
 This might be zero.

 The padding field does not contain any information.